 - Review and freeze your child's credit report.
 Review your child's credit file (if it exists) to understand the extent of the damage.
 Setting up a security freeze is the best protective measure to prevent future fraud.

 - Notify credit bureaus and impacted companies.
 If your child has an active credit report, ask all three credit bureaus to investigate the possibility of fraud.
 Alert any listed companies and let them know the activity was fraudulent, and ask them to investigate.

 - File a report with the FTC (Federal Trade Commission).
 Report the stolen identity to the FTC at IdentityTheft.gov.
 You'll need this report for the next step.

 - Alert local law enforcement.
 Take all supporting documentation, including your FTC report, and file a police report for identity theft.

 The Bottom Line on Protecting Your Child’s Identity

-All parents want their children to have bright futures, but identity theft can create difficulties that children only discover once they’re older.
+All parents want their children to have bright futures, but identity theft can create severe roadblocks that children only discover once they're older.

-Children with fraudulent credit card accounts in their names may face problems when getting their first job, applying for student loans, or worse.
-Fraud takes a lot of time and money to resolve and may damage your child’s credit for years or even decades.
+Children with fraudulent credit card accounts in their names may face problems when getting their first job or applying for student loans.
+Fraud takes a lot of time and money to resolve and may damage your child's credit for years or even decades.